Abdelaal3/Dashboard-with-React/README.md

+The email to login to dashboard: test@gmail.com
+The Password to login to dashboard: ABQ123456a789

 A sleek and responsive **User Management Dashboard** built with React, offering both dark and light themes, real-time alerts, user authentication, and seamless API integration.

 ## Repository Description